 Christopher Reid of Renton contacted us via Twitter about the construction near his place.

 “I’m looking at three big cranes visible from my house right now,” he said.
 “They’re all yellow and they light up red and green and blue at night, looks pretty cool.”

 Garner Construction supplies the operators for many of the city’s cranes.
-Jackie Garner says they’re operating 17 of the city’s 60 cranes.
+Jackie Garner said they’re operating 17 of the city’s 60 cranes.
 By spring, they’ll be overseeing 27 crane jobs.

-She says this feels like the boom before the great recession.
+She said this feels like the boom before the great recession.